Beware My Cheating Bart

 "Beware My Cheating Bart" is the eighteenth episode of the twenty-third season of the American animated television series The Simpsons.
+The episode was directed by Mark Kirkland and written by Ben Joseph.
 It originally aired on the Fox network in the United States on April 15, 2012.
 The title refers to the song "Be Still My Beating Heart" by Sting.

+In this episode, Bart starts a secret relationship with Shauna Chalmers while Homer starts developing theories while watching an old mystery television series.
+The episode received mixed reviews.

 Plot

-During a day out in the mall, Homer decides to dump Milhouse and Bart at a children's movie so he can eat at the food court.
-The boys run into the bullies (who are there to see an R-rated remake of a Hong Kong horror film called "Crawlspace") and Bart is forced to chaperone Jimbo Jones' girlfriend Shauna while she sees a Jennifer Aniston movie.
+During a day out in the mall, Homer chooses to drop Milhouse and Bart at a children's movie so he can eat at the food court.
+The boys run into the bullies (who are there to see a gory Hong Kong horror film remake called "Crawlspace") and Bart is forced to chaperone Jimbo Jones' girlfriend Shauna while she sees a Jennifer Aniston movie.
 Both of them leave shortly after seeing the only part of the movie that appeals to Shauna (the man's ass) and they hang out in the mall.
 Bart covers for Shauna when she shoplifts and when they escape from an incompetent mall cop, Shauna says that Bart is pretty cool and shows her appreciation by flashing her breasts in front of him, leaving him both traumatized and smitten with her.
 Both decide to enter a romantic relationship behind Jimbo's back, but he figures out what's going on soon afterwards.
 Both attempt to hide from a vengeful Jimbo at Comic Book Guy's store, while the bully decides to stake out Bart's home with help from an oblivious Marge, leaving Bart to come home and face Jimbo's wrath.
 Shauna breaks up with both of them after some good advice from Lisa, and Bart receives his punishment (being held upside down from his treehouse to have the "fear of God put into him") from Jimbo.

 Meanwhile, Homer is persuaded to buy a state-of-the-art treadmill from a crafty salesman.
 When Lisa shows Homer that he can access television shows wirelessly, he takes advantage of the machine and develops an obsession with watching an old television show called Stranded, instead of working out.
-Eventually Marge, in a fit of rage, gives away all the spoilers of the episodes Homer has not watched yet.
+Eventually Marge, in a fit of rage, returns the treadmill leading Homer to catch up on the latest episodes physically, gives away all the spoilers of the episodes Homer has not watched yet.
 He is initially furious at Marge and hints at their marriage failing, but a romantic evening planned by her resolves matters.